6 reasons why the Capital One Venture (with a limited-time 100k bonus) is worth the annual fee

 The following partners remain on board with their transfer ratio of 2:1.5:

 Transferring rewards can very well be the best way to use Capital One miles.
 If you’re thorough, you can often find a way to get outsized value for your miles.
 Read more about Capital One transfer partners.

 You’ll get exclusive perks at airport security checkpoints

 The card also comes with a Global Entry or TSA PreCheck credit (worth up to $100).
 Global Entry saves you lots of time by getting you quickly through US Customs and Immigration when you return to the US from abroad.

 When you enroll in Global Entry, you’ll also receive a membership to TSA PreCheck, which allows you to keep your shoes and jacket on when you go through airport security.
 You don’t even have to take your laptop and toiletries out of your carry-on.

 Some credit cards will incur a 3% fee if you use them for purchases outside the U.S. The Capital One Venture waives these fees, so it’s a good international companion.
 I recently saved more than $70 on a recent overseas trip just by using a card that waived my foreign transaction fees.

-The Capital One Venture is a no-brainer card for the first year.
-You can receive well over $600 in value if you use all the card’s benefits — and the annual fee is waived the first year, so you can try the card out and decide if it’s for you.
+The Capital One Venture is a no-brainer card for the first year, and one of the fastest ways to earn Capital One miles.
+You can receive well over $1,100 in value if you use all the card’s benefits.
 Read our Capital One Venture review for all the details.